Lucas-rbnt/washing-learning/CONTRIBUTING.md

 ### Codebase structure

-Everything is contained into mlutils and is then divided by field of applications, vision, language, reinforcement learning, time series...
+Everything is contained into Washing Learning and is then divided by field of applications, vision, language, reinforcement learning, time series...